MicrosoftDocs/azure-docs/articles/active-directory/cloud-infrastructure-entitlement-management/faqs.md

 ## How do I calculate the number of billable resources I have?

-To calculate the billable resources you have across your multicloud infrastructure, in Permissions Management, select **Settings** (gear icon), then click the **Billable Resources** tab.
+To calculate the billable resources you have across your multicloud infrastructure, you must activate a [45-day free trial](https://aka.ms/TryPermissionsManagement) of Permissions Management or [purchase a paid license](https://aka.ms/BuyPermissionsManagement).
+In Permissions Management, select **Settings** (gear icon), then click the **Billable Resources** tab.
 View the amount of billable resources in the **Total Number of Licenses** column.

 ## What do I do if I’m using the legacy version of the CloudKnox service?